flutter/website/src/docs/cookbook/animation/physics-simulation.md

   path: /docs/cookbook/animation/animated-container
 ---

-# Animate a widget using a physics simulation

 Physics simulations can make app interactions feel realistic and interactive.
 For example, you might want to animate a widget to act as if it were attached to a spring or falling with gravity.